1-vn/OneVNBrowser/Contributing.md

 ### I'm a developer (Code Contributions).

 Fantastic.
 It's very rare for us to deny pull requests.
 Open a ticket to let other's know what you are working on along with a description.
-Fork the repository which in this case is [Yuzu Browser](https://github.com/hazuki0x0/YuzuBrowser), make your desired changes, and send a pull request.
+Fork the repository which in this case is [OneVN Browser](https://github.com/hazuki0x0/OneVNBrowser), make your desired changes, and send a pull request.

 Please refrain from reformatting or rearranging the code.
 It makes it very hard to identify changes in pull requests.